-Arif Alauddin, the former CEO of Pakistan's Alternate and Renewable Energy Board (AEDB) and now Managing Director of the National Energy Conservation Center (ENERCON) mentions a reasons for the lack of solar, wind and biomass energy in Pakistan; he mentions that there is a deficiency in trustworthy resource data in Pakistan (WorldBank, 2013).
+Arif Alauddin, the former CEO of Pakistan's Alternate and Renewable Energy Board (AEDB) and now Managing Director of the National Energy Conservation Center (ENERCON) discusses the reasons for the lack of solar, wind and biomass energy in Pakistan; by acknowledging a deficiency in trustworthy resource data in Pakistan (WorldBank, 2013).
 He adds that the benefits for Pakistan cannot be overelaborated from getting those data.
-These data can build the ground stone of a renewable energy movement in Pakistan.
+These data can build the ground stone for a renewable energy movement in Pakistan.
 In conclusion, an improvement in the energy situation is needed in Pakistan.
-The nation has not yet used all the potentials available in the field of renewable energy, especially for wind and solar energy.
-One reason behind the situation is estimated a lack of information and trustworthy resource data on the potentials in Pakistan.
+The nation has not yet used all the potential resources available in the field of renewable energy, especially for wind and solar energy.
+One reason behind the situation is an estimated a lack of information and trustworthy resource data on the potential in Pakistan.
 This however, will be changed through the ESMAP RE Resource Mapping Initiative.

 4. Hypothesis

-In this chapter, the analysis of the previous chapters is taken and worked into a hypothesis.
+In this chapter, the analysis of the previous chapters is integrated into a comprehensive hypothesis.

 As the previous chapters have shown, there are several possibilities for the Global Atlas to increase its usage and user base.
-First of all, the Global Atlas offers the platform for free, which allows all the users to use the product on an efficient basis from everywhere.
-Secondly, the GIS with the various prospection tools is an ideal program for the first screening.
-Thirdly, the different users therefore gain several improvements from the free platform.
+First of all, the Global Atlas offers the platform for free, which allows all the users to use the product on a cost-efficient basis from everywhere.
+Secondly, the GIS, with the various prospection tools is an ideal program for the first screening.
+Thirdly, the different users gain several benefits from the free platform.
 This value is the motivation to use the platform in the first place.
 Creating incentives for the users is the essential step to increase the usage and user base.
 Increasing the user base aligns with the mission of the Global Atlas to achieve a bigger impact on the situation of renewable energy worldwide.
 Additionally, the Global Atlas is not facing real competition in the market of a free GIS program for renewable energy.
 Furthermore, the possibility for the Global Atlas exists to initiate a positive feedback loop.

 These characteristics combined make the Global Atlas a product with great potential.
 However despite all the possibilities, the analysis shows two major hurdles that must be overcome in order to improve, and therefore, increase the user base of the Atlas.
 The first point can be summarized as the chance to increase the amount and the quality of the datasets, which is required to perform the actions or to set the policies based on the conclusions drawn from the Global Atlas.
 The Global Atlas took another very important step in overcoming this hurdle with the partnership with the ESMAP initiative.
 The data of the program is the ideal way for the Global Atlas to grow and maybe achieve the possible growth opportunities mentioned in the previous chapter.

-The other hurdle is complexity of using the programs.
-An ideal way to reduce the complexity is the creation of a training program, because being novice users will be hindered from realizing all of the value generated by the Atlas and thus decreasing the motivation, as already mentioned by Resch et al (2014, p.
+The other hurdle is the complexity of using the programs.
+An ideal way to reduce the complexity is the creation of a training program, because novice users will be hindered from realizing all of the value generated by the Atlas and thus decreasing the motivation, as already mentioned by Resch et al (2014, p.
 669).
 On this point, the Global Atlas has already developed a training program, as was mentioned in chapter 2.7.
-Though this training includes basic concepts for using of the tool a perfect implementation strategy, as previously mentioned, still needs to be found.
+Though this training includes basic concepts for using the tool, a perfect implementation strategy, as previously mentioned, still needs to be found.